Description

 N-Acetyl Selank and Immunomodulation

-Test subjects with anxiety and neurasthenia were enrolled in this clinical study(8), and all were given the peptide for two weeks.
-After two weeks, the blood samples from all subjects were collected and examined.
+Research models of anxiety and neurasthenia were evaluated in this study(11) following routine exposure to Selank for two weeks.
+After two weeks, blood samples were collected and analyzed.
 It was reported that there was a significant rise in the levels of interleukin-6 cytokines and alteration in the Th1 to Th2 cytokine ratio.
 As per O.N.
-Uchakina et al., “The cytokine regulating effects revealed in the study suggest that selank can be used as a novel immunomodulator in patients with anxiety-asthenic disorders.
-Additionally, the adaptogenic properties of selank may benefit its use in elderly people and people exposed to environmental stressors to prevent infectious diseases.”
+Uchakina et al., "The cytokine regulating effects revealed in the study suggest that Selank [might act as] a novel immunomodulator in … anxiety-asthenic disorders.
+Additionally, the adaptogenic properties of Selank may benefit … environmental stressors to prevent infectious diseases.”

 N-Acetyl Selank and Substance Withdrawal

-N-Acetyl Selank and Weight Loss, Cholesterol Control
+N-Acetyl Selank and Cholesterol Control

 N-Acetyl Selank peptide is available for research and laboratory purposes only.
 Please review and adhere to our Terms and Conditions before ordering.